philanc/luazen/README.md

 - base58 functions by Luke Dashjr (MIT)
 - md5, sha1 by Cameron Rich (BSD)
 - lzf functions by  Marc Alexander Lehmann (BSD, see src/lzf* headers)
-- rabbit by Cryptico A/S (public domain, since 2008)

 (the code from these sources has been significantly modified - all bugs are probably mine!)